pcotret/custom_ip_with_litex/readme.md

 # custom_ip_with_litex

-> The goal of this repository is to show how to integrate a custom IP written in verilog in a LiteX-based SoC design
+> The goal of this repository is to show how to integrate a custom IP written in Verilog in a LiteX-based SoC design

-> Many thanks to [Tianxu Li](https://labsticc.fr/en/directory/li-tianxu) for this help with the deisgn of the AXI-lite read/write logic.
+> Many thanks to [Tianxu Li](https://labsticc.fr/en/directory/li-tianxu) for his help with the design of the AXI-lite read/write logic.

 ## Requirements